mc2-project/opaque-sql/README.md

 This project is based on our NSDI 2017 paper [1].
 The oblivious execution mode is not included in this release.

 Disclaimers: This is an alpha preview of Opaque, which means the software is still in development (not production-ready!).
-Unlike the Spark cluster, the master must be run within a trusted environment (e.g., on the client).

 Work-in-progress:

 - Currently, Opaque supports a subset of Spark SQL operations and not yet UDFs.
 We are working on adding support for UDFs.

-- The current version also does not yet support computation integrity verification, though we are actively working on it.

-- The remote attestation code is not complete as it contains sample code from the Intel SDK.

 - If you find bugs in the code, please file an issue.